anidaduharkic/Inviguard-issues/README.md

 After the user presses the "Login" button on the homepage, the system navigates the user to the Login form of the page.
 This page must ensure that:

-* only the authorized users have access to the system
 * the right credentials are put in by the user
 * After a successful login, the user is then navigated to the systems user profile page.